marion909/anycubic-nfc-filament/README.md

 5) Start the tool: `python -m anycubic_nfc_app`
 6) Open the web interface in your browser by entering http://localhost:8080 into the top bar

+## FAQ

+**Why is the material type not displaying/recognized correctly on my printer?**

+Try updating your ACE Pro (you can do that on the top right of the "Workbench" in Anycubic Slicer Next)

 ## Credits

 Special thanks